stargaze221/exercise_digits_classification_submit/README.md

 ##  Handwritten Digits Classification.
 The digits classification is formulated as a supervised learning problem.
 The handwritten data (images and labels) are downloaded from [Yann LeCun's homepage](http://yann.lecun.com/exdb/mnist "yann.lecun.com").
 A convolutional neural network (CNN) maps the images to probability distributions on the labels (0, 1,..., 9).
 The stochastic gradient descent method is employed to minimize the cross-entropy between the label and the probability distributions.
 A sampled based optimization tool ([Hyperopt](https://hyperopt.github.io/hyperopt/), a Bayesian optimizer) was employed for hyper-parameter tunning.
 Further details on the implementation are listed as follows:

 1. The stochastic gradient descent algorithm is implemented using Python3 and Pytorch.
-The list of apps which can be installed using pip is as follows:
+The list of required apps which can be installed using pip (or conda) is as follows:
-    <p>python3, wget, gzip, idx2numpy, numpy, pytorch, hyperopt</p>
+    <p>python3, wget, gzip, idx2numpy, numpy, pytorch, hyperopt, and other basic libraries
+     (I used virtual enviornment for Python 3.6 with Anaconda).</p>

 2. The structure of the CNN model is as:
     <p> (i).
 Multiple layers of CNN with each layer is consist of convolution with kernel size (5,5) with stride 1, batch normalization, and rectified linear unit.